Juuso Noronkoski

 framed pigment print, 26 x 30 cm.

-physicist leaves it.
+a symbol the physicist leaves it.

 This Place Is Nowhere @ Kunstlerhaus Bethanien, Berlin, 22.1. - 14.2.2016